Arondight/libvirt-add-new-api-demo/README.md

 ## ABOUT

-This patch is an example to add new APIs in [LibVirt][LIBVIRT-WEBSITE], also add entries in virsh.
+This patch is an example to add new APIs in [LibVirt][LIBVIRT-WEBSITE], also add entries in `virsh`.
 I implement qemu driver only but others is the same.

+[LIBVIRT-WEBSITE]: http://libvirt.org "Visit website of LibVirt"

 ## USAGE